 Explaining the Product

-Another thing that was done well on this cold call for tech sales is how the salesperson explained what she sold.
+Another thing that was done well on this cold call example is how the salesperson explained what she sold.
 After the value prop cold call opener, the prospect asked for more details about what the salesperson was talking about or selling.
 The salesperson provide and extremely short product intro by saying:

 We create a location in your company where you store all of your PowerPoint presentations.
 People around your organization can access them.